 - Review ECP with at least all staff that have daily contact with student.
 You may want all staff to be familiar with a student if they are a young child in elementary school.

 - Some staff may need an overview of Diabetes if they will be assisting with care in any way.
 See example training record under “Forms”.

 - Glucagon: Please refer to MCA 20-5-412, otherwise known as “the Glucagon law.”
-The nurse may facilitate in teaching staff to use glucagon after they have been designated by the diabetic student’s parents. .
+The nurse may facilitate the teaching of staff to use glucagon after they have been designated by the diabetic student’s parents.
 Under this law the nurse is not delegating injection of Glucagon, but is identified as teaching the skill.
 See “Forms” for glucagon related resources.

 Students with Type II Diabetes